rencewang/personal-arial/src/content/posts/2018-04-04-the-prestige.md

 updated: 2018-04-04 14:16
 year: 2018
 published: true
-category: Movie and TV
+category: Review
-tag: [Christopher Nolan, Thriller]
+tag: [Movie and TV]
 permalink: '/blog/the-prestige'
 type: post
+defaultExpanded: false
 description: 'They were both convinced that they found each other’s secret.
 But did they?
 They believed what they wanted to believe.
 In other words, they wanted to be fooled.'
 ---